Arun0A/PIN-Py_Invoice_Generator/README.md

 A few days back I observed in India, here, small scale shop owners were mislead and fooled by people which encured them a huge loss, this project was developed in regard to stop this deception.
 Also I kept in mind to make it as much simple yet functional and budget friendly access to them.
 - PDF Invoice Generator
 - Faster Processing
-- Automatic SqLite Database update
+- Automatic Excel & SqLite Database update
 - Faster Adaptibility
 - Invoice Color Priority
 - Weekly Builds